|

 the Meade tube.
 There is much to be said for the convenience of this set up and its

-South Africa!
-The optical quality is good and the mount robust and reliable enough to
+ventured to South Africa!
+The optical quality is good and the mount robust and reliable

-carry out long guided exposures with the help of the Starlight Xpress Lodestar and PHD
+enough to carry out long guided exposures with the help of the Starlight Xpress Lodestar

-software, or manually through a cross-hair guide eyepiece.
-By adding suitable white
+and PHD software, or manually through a cross-hair guide eyepiece.
+By adding a suitable

-An 80mm Megrez triplet fluorite apochromatic refractor (Strehl ratio 0.97) is used for
+An 80mm Megrez triplet fluorite apochromatic refractor (Strehl ratio 0.97) has been

 Megrez 80 Apo Orion 80 ED Apo